PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 ```bash
 bash bootstrap.sh
 ```
+or
 ```zsh
 zsh bootstrap.sh
 ```

 :::info
-This is a one-time step that resets the codebase to the latest version of the branch.
+This is a one-time step that resets the `powerloom_deploy` codebase to the latest version of the `devnet` branch.
 After completing this one-time setup, you'll be ready to dive into the codebase and start building amazing data applications!
 :::